solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 Then the following steps will happen:

-1. The operator restarts the validator with a new command-line argument to cause it to enter the `silent repair phase` at boot, where it will not make new blocks or vote.
+1. The operator restarts the validator with a new command-line argument to cause it to enter the `wen restart phase` at boot, where it will not make new blocks or vote.
 The validator propagates its local voted fork information to all other validators in restart.